The New England Journal of Medicine July 12, 2018

 Medical Student

-What is the biological rationale for using the 21-gene recurrence score (Oncotype DX) to decide on chemotherapy in HR-positive, HER2-negative breast cancer, and which specific biological pathways are most influential in determining a 'low' versus 'high' score?
+What is the biological rationale for using a 21-gene expression assay (Oncotype DX) to guide chemotherapy decisions in HR-positive, HER2-negative breast cancer, and how do endocrine therapy and chemotherapy target these tumors differently?

 Key Response